creativetechnologylab/python-for-beginners/collections.md

 ['string-1', 'string-2', 'string-3']
 ```

 Lists are defined by writing square brackets.
-Any elements in the list would then be placed inside the brackets, and seperated by a comma.
+Any elements in the list would then be placed inside the brackets, and separated by a comma.
 But elements are actually optional, and it's fine to create an empty list to start with.

 ```pycon
 >>> my_empty_list = []